cerplot/luigi/doc/example_top_artists.rst

                     print(artist, count, file=out_file)

 Note that this is just a portion of the file ``examples/top_artists.py``.
-In particular, ``Streams`` is defined as a :class:`~luigi.step.Step`, acting as a dependency for ``AggregateArtists``.
+In particular, ``Streams`` is defined as a :class:`~trun.step.Step`, acting as a dependency for ``AggregateArtists``.
-In addition, ``luigi.run()`` is called if the script is executed directly, allowing it to be run from the command line.
+In addition, ``trun.run()`` is called if the script is executed directly, allowing it to be run from the command line.

 There are several pieces of this snippet that deserve more explanation.

--  Any :class:`~luigi.step.Step` may be customized by instantiating one or more :class:`~luigi.parameter.Parameter` objects on the class level.
+-  Any :class:`~trun.step.Step` may be customized by instantiating one or more :class:`~trun.parameter.Parameter` objects on the class level.
--  The :func:`~luigi.step.Step.output` method tells Luigi where the result of running the step will end up.
+-  The :func:`~trun.step.Step.output` method tells Trun where the result of running the step will end up.
 The path can be some function of the parameters.
--  The :func:`~luigi.step.Step.requires` steps specifies other steps that we need to perform this step.
+-  The :func:`~trun.step.Step.requires` steps specifies other steps that we need to perform this step.
 In this case it's an external dump named *Streams* which takes the date as the argument.
--  For plain Steps, the :func:`~luigi.step.Step.run` method implements the step.
-This could be anything, including calling subprocesses, performing long running number crunching, etc. For some subclasses of :class:`~luigi.step.Step` you don't have to implement the ``run`` method.
-For instance, for the :class:`~luigi.contrib.hadoop.JobStep` subclass you implement a *mapper* and *reducer* instead.
+-  For plain Steps, the :func:`~trun.step.Step.run` method implements the step.
+This could be anything, including calling subprocesses, performing long running number crunching, etc. For some subclasses of :class:`~trun.step.Step` you don't have to implement the ``run`` method.
+For instance, for the :class:`~trun.contrib.hadoop.JobStep` subclass you implement a *mapper* and *reducer* instead.
--  :class:`~luigi.LocalTarget` is a built in class that makes it easy to read/write from/to the local filesystem.
+-  :class:`~trun.LocalTarget` is a built in class that makes it easy to read/write from/to the local filesystem.
 It also makes all file operations atomic, which is nice in case your script crashes for any reason.